hanishavemireddy/hanishavemireddy.github.io/about.md

 * 🍜 I love trying new foods, and gimbap and bánh mì are easy favorites
 * 📚 I occasionally read, though it is often just an excuse to spend a quiet afternoon in a café
 * 🥒 Lately, I’ve been really into pickleball
-* 📺 I’ve recently fallen deep into anime and am oddly proud of finishing both Naruto and One Piece
+* 📺 I’ve recently fallen deep into anime and am oddly proud of finishing Naruto and almost finishing One Piece
 * 🥾 I enjoy hiking and exploring new trails whenever I get the chance